aranair/aranair.github.io/source/posts/2017-08-20-golang-telegram-bot-migrations-cronjobs-and-refactors.html.markdown

 ---
-title: 'Golang Telegram Bot & Cronjobs'
+title: 'Golang Telegram Bot - Migrations, Cronjobs & Refactors'
 description: 'In this post, I talk about how I added timed executions or cronjobs to my telegram bot.
 I also run through some of the code organizational changes I made to the previous versions.'
 date: 2017-08-20
 tags: golang, telegram, bot
-disqus_identifier: 2017/golang-telegram-bot-cron
+disqus_identifier: 2017/golang-telegram-bot-migrations-crons-refactors
-disqus_title: Golang Telegram Bot & Cronjobs
+disqus_title: Golang Telegram Bot Migrations, Cronjobs & Refactors
 ---

 This post is kind of like a continuation from the previous posts of my Golang Telegram Bot, so if you